-We are going to combine Theorem~\ref{T:Tao1} with Theorem~\ref{T:TT} stated below, in order to prove a variant of the identity \eqref{E:TT} in which the weights $c_{p,m}$ are all equal to $1$.
-For convenience we introduce the following notation: \begin{definition} If $a,b\colon \P\to \mathbb{U}$ we write $a\sim b$ if \end{definition} \begin{remarks} $\bullet$ If we restrict to sequences that take values on the unit circle, then $\sim$ is an equivalence relation and $a\sim b$ is equivalent to $\E_{p\in \P}|a(p)-b(p)|=0$.
+We are going to combine Theorem~\ref{T:Tao1} with Theorem~\ref{T:TT} stated below in order to prove a variant of the identity \eqref{E:TT} in which the weights $c_{p,m}$ are all equal to $1$.
+For convenience we introduce the following notation: \begin{definition} Let $a,b\colon \P\to \mathbb{U}$ be sequences.
+We write $a\sim b$ if \end{definition} \begin{remarks} $\bullet$ If we restrict to sequences that take values on the unit circle, then $\sim$ is an equivalence relation and $a\sim b$ is equivalent to $\lE_{p\in \P}|a(p)-b(p)|=0$.

 $\bullet$ Using terminology from \cite{TT17} we have that two multiplicative functions $f,g\colon \Z\to\mathbb{U}$ satisfy $f\sim g$ exactly when ``$f$ weakly pretends to be $g$''. \end{remarks}